Long Boiler locomotive

 It is generally perceived that it arose out of attempts to match the power of broad gauge locomotives within the limitations of the standard gauge of Stephenson railways.
-However, the patent originally arose from a problem which became apparent as trains travelled longer distances, specifically on the North Midland Railway in England around 1841, where fire tubes and smokeboxes were becoming destroyed by the heat.
+However, the patent originally arose from a problem which became apparent as trains travelled longer distances, specifically on the North Midland Railway in England around 1841, where fire tubes and smokeboxes were being destroyed by the sustained heat of travel.

 Experiments

 Experiments at the North Midland's Derby Works showed temperatures as high as 773 F, determined by placing a small cup of zinc within the smokebox beneath the chimney.
 Stephenson extended the boiler, and hence the firetubes, from the usual nine feet to thirteen or fourteen feet.
 Placing tin in the smokebox, he found that it just began to melt, indicating a temperature of 442 F.

 Stephenson's patent

 Having tested the design on the North Midland line between Derby and Leeds, Stephenson took out a patent in 1842 for what he referred to as a "Long Boiler" engine.
 To protect his patent, he realised that he should not specify an exact length.
 Meanwhile, the prevailing view was that the centre of gravity should be as low as possible, which limited the size of the driving wheels, and incidentally precluded the use of inside cylinders.